What is St. Louis encephalitis?

 Prevent mosquito bites.
 There is no vaccine or preventive drug for SLEV.

-• Eliminate mosquito breeding sites by emptying standing water from flower pots, buckets, barrels, and other containers.
+- Eliminate mosquito breeding sites by emptying standing water from containers such as flowerpots, buckets and birdbaths once per week.
 Drill holes in tire swings so water drains out.
 Empty children’s wading pools and store on their side after use.

 How can I get more information about St. Louis encephalitis?